Pergor/ADV_MissionTemplate/README.md

 Returns true as soon as a vehicle has been changed, if it's being changed.

 missionNamespace getVariable ["ADV_var_manageVeh",false];
 Returns true as soon as vehicle management has been completed.
 (Does not include change of vehicles according to parameters in MP lobby).
+Variables for other sides OPFOR and INDEPENDENT are ADV_var_manageVeh_opf and ADV_var_manageVeh_ind.